eclipse-sumo/sumo/docs/web/docs/Developer/Tests.md

 # Setup

-We use [TextTest](http://texttest.org/) as our testing environment which is Python based and currently available for Python 2 only.
+We use [TextTest](http://texttest.org/) 4.x as our testing environment which is Python based and currently available for Python 2 and 3.
 To install it, you can open a terminal / Windows console and type:

 ```